Knightz1/CTF/CyberDefenders/digital forensic/mr robot/readme.md

 ## 7. It appears that a notorious hacker compromised this box before our current attackers.
 Name the movie he or she is from.

+## 8. What is the NTLM password hash for the administrator account?

 Cái này tình cờ tìm ra thôi.

 Dùng `cmdscan` để tìm các lệnh termianl được nhập trong các proccess: